 \subsubsection{Sp2Learn}

 ~\cite{arrivailt2017sp2learn} is a library for spectral learning of weighted or probabilistic automata from a data set written in Python.
-It learns non-deterministic automata, which are typically harder to interpret than deterministic ones, but can model distributions from non-deterministic systems more efficiently.
-Spectral learning can be very effective, as it solves the learning problem using a polynomial time decomposition algorithm.
-In contrast, FlexFringe's state-merging methods also run in polynomial time but likely results in a local minimum.
-Search procedures that aim to find the global optimum are very expensive to run.
+It learns non-deterministic automata, which are typically harder to interpret than deterministic ones but can more efficiently model distributions from non-deterministic systems.
+Spectral learning can be very effective, as it solves the learning problem using a polynomial-time decomposition algorithm.
+In contrast, FlexFringe's state-merging methods also run in polynomial time but likely result in a local minimum.
+Search procedures that aim to find the global optimum are costly to run.